peterhinch/micropython-font-to-py/README.md

 ### Optional arguments:

- * -f or --fixedpitch If specified, all characters will have the same width.
+ * -f or --fixed If specified, all characters will have the same width.
 By default fonts are assumed to be variable pitch.
  * -h Specifies horizontal mapping (default is vertical).
- * -b Specifies big-endian bytes (default little endian).
+ * -b Specifies bit reversal in each font byte.

 Optional arguments other than the fixed pitch argument will be specified in the device driver documentation.
+Bit reversal is required by some display hardware.

 ## The font file